SAP-samples/teched2025-AD160/exercises/ex1/README.md

 •               Customers have personal/contact information and a list of their incidents and addresses.
 •               Addresses are related to Customers and store location details.
 •               Status and Urgency are code lists, enumerating possible incident states (new, assigned, etc.) and urgency levels (high, medium, low).
-Create only the data model, sample data and service. use cds-mcp.
+Create only the data model, sample data and service. use cds-mcp. use cds init incients to create the project.
 ```

 **Insert Screenshot**